Have you ever gotten to a country and felt like deer in headlights? That’s exactly how I felt when I arrived –jet-lagged– to Entebbe, Uganda.

 I just had to wait and see…

-Once the plane arrived in Entebbe, Uganda, I got off, passed through immigration -which allowed me to buy the visa on arrival- and went blank…
+Once the plane arrived in Entebbe, Uganda, I got off the plane, bought a visa on arrival, passed through immigration, and went blank…

 Then, the unexpected happened.

-A woman came close to me, after seeing my clueless face through the whole situation, and asked me if I needed help.
+A woman came to me after seeing my clueless face through the whole situation and asked me if I needed help.
 I didn’t know what to think, I had no idea who she was, but I simply replied, “yes”.

-She reaffirms that I need to go to Kampala, because there’s nothing in Entebbe.
-She asked if I had a place to stay, a way to get there, anything to do there… all answered with a shrug.
+She reaffirms that I need to go to Kampala because there’s nothing in Entebbe.
+She asked if I had a place to stay, a way to get there, anything to do there.

 She then offered a helping hand and to take me to Kampala since she was picking some people at the airport and was heading that way.

-I thought, “Oh God, I just arrived to a country in a continent I’ve never been and know nothing about, and the first thing I do is jump on a stranger’s car.
+I thought, “Oh God, I just arrived in a country on a continent I’ve never been to and know nothing about, and the first thing I do is jump on a stranger’s car.
 Way to go Norbert!”.

 On the way, we presented ourselves formally.
 Norbert, meet Robinah Sarah.